 1. Oil your feet before bed.

 This is a simple, yet effective ritual that you will not want to go without!
 Taking a few minutes to massage each foot before bed is a great way to bring your energy downwards, calm your mind, and release tension from your body.
 As an added bonus, my teacher, Dr Vasant Lad, has even stated that this practice indirectly works to encourage hair growth and prevent hair loss.

 Directions: This practice is best done either directly before bed or before the recommended restorative Yoga (if applicable).
-Ideally you should use a calming massage oil such as Vata Oil, as the infused herbs are absorbed into the soles of the feet making this ritual much more effective.
+Ideally you should use a calming herbal-infused massage oil (i.e. Vata Oil), as infused herbs are absorbed into the soles of the feet making this ritual much more effective.
 If this oil is unavailable then coconut oil is great for Pitta types, and sesame oil for Vata and Kapha types.

 Once you have your chosen oil, take a small amount and warm it slightly (optional, but recommended.)
 Sit in a comfortable, quiet, and low lit space.
 Apply a small nickel size amount to your right foot and massage each area thoroughly, making sure to give a bit more attention to any areas of soreness.
 Once finished, place on an old sock to encourage absorption and avoid getting oil on your bed or floor.
 Repeat on your left foot. **The socks only need to stay on for about 10 to 15 minutes, if you do not wish to sleep with them on.

 2. Perform a full body oil massage.